vuongducphuong/documentation/content/applications/sales/crm/performance/google_spreadsheets.rst

    :align: center
    :alt: Enable the Google Drive and Google Spreadsheet features in Odoo

-Now, link your Google account with Odoo by following these steps:
+Now, link your Google account with Leansoft by following these steps:

 #.
 Get Authorization Code
 #.
 Select your Google account